puneetmatharu/cpp-fpdiff/README.md

 CMAKE_APPLE_SILICON_PROCESSOR="arm64" cmake -G Ninja -B build && cmake --build build
 ```

-In the build directory, you should now see the executable `fpdiff` and possibly `fpdiff_boost` (if you possess the Boost library).
+In the build directory, you should now see the executables `fpdiff_zlib`, `fpdiff_miniz` and possibly `fpdiff_boost` (if you possess the Boost library).
 You can use these binaries when running the `validate.py` script.

 ## Validating